gamarcad/paper-samba-code/README.md

     under the `output` directory.
     Hence, no more action is necessary to get the plots.

+## Only Plotting Guide
+The benchmarks take a long time as the number of configuration to be tested is high.
+In this repository, we provide our precomputed results located under the `precomputed_results` folder, in a JSON format.

+To recreate our plots we used in the paper, execute the `sudo ./only_plots.sh` shell script which displays the plots under `precomputed_results/plots` folder.
+There are 4 plots:
+- `rewards.pdf` plots the cumulative rewards with respect to the budget N.
+- `scalability_N.pdf` plots the execution time with respect to the budget N with K = 100.
+- `scalability_K.pdf` plots the execution time with respect to the number of arms K with N = 100000.
+- `zoom.pdf` plots the execution time for each entity involved in the process with N = 100000 and respectively K = 10 and K = 100.

 ## Detailed Data Files Format and Generation
 We detailed in this section the format of each file given to the benchmarks python script.